Lambda Psi Delta

 Lambda Psi Delta Sorority, Inc. (ΛΨΔ) was a multicultural, community service-based Greek-lettered sorority founded on March 9, 1997.
 Lambda Psi Delta (referred to as "LPsiD") was established by a group of women known as the Nine Black Diamonds.
 Lambda Psi Delta was a founding member of the National Multicultural Greek Council (NMGC) but is no longer a member.

 As of c.
-2017, active chapters appear to have ceased operations, while alumnae continue to meet.
-The national website is no longer available.
+2017, active chapters appeared to have ceased operations, while alumnae continued to meet.
+The national website was no longer available.

 History

 Lambda Psi Delta Sorority, Inc. was founded on March 9, 1997, at Yale University by nine women who were formerly part of a Latina sorority.
-They decided to leave their former sorority and create an organization whose primary goal was the upliftment and empowerment of women and their communities.
+They decided to leave their former sorority (Alpha Rho Lambda/Alianza de Raíces Latina Sorority, Inc.) and create an organization whose primary goal was to uplift and empower of women and their communities.
 They formed Lambda Psi Delta, a multi-ethnic, service-based organization, for women by women and about women.
 Its motto is "sovereignty to the community."

-The founders are referred to as the Nine Black Diamonds.
-They are:
+The founders were referred to as the Nine Black Diamonds.
+They were: